ysyk2021/the-power-of-discipline-in-effective-time-management/src/chapter-2-3.md

 Myth 4: **Multitasking Improves Productivity**
 ----------------------------------------------

 Multitasking is often seen as a desirable skill, promising increased productivity.
-However, research has shown that multitasking can actually decrease efficiency and quality of work\[\^1\^\].
+However, research has shown that multitasking can actually decrease efficiency and quality of work.
 Attempting to do multiple tasks simultaneously leads to divided attention, reduced focus, and increased errors.
 It is more effective to concentrate on one task at a time and give it our full attention.

 Myth 5: **Time Management Requires a Strict Schedule**
 ------------------------------------------------------